PipedreamHQ/pipedream/docs/docs/code/python/http-requests/README.md

 No need to run `pip install`, just `import requests` at the top of your step's code and it's available for your code to use.

-To use `requests` on Pipedream, you'll just need to import the `axios` PyPi package:
+To use `requests` on Pipedream, you'll just need to import the `requests` PyPi package:

 ```python
 import requests